SpongePowered/SpongeDocs/source/plugin/tab-lists.rst

     org.spongepowered.api.text.Text
     java.util.UUID

 Tab lists are used in Minecraft to display the list of players currently on a server.
-The SpongeAPI allows for manipulation of the tab list on a per-player basis.
+SpongeAPI allows for manipulation of the tab list on a per-player basis.

 To get a player's :javadoc:`TabList`, you simply need to call the :javadoc:`Player#getTabList()` method: